This is how smart textiles can look like: self-cleaning cotton or a colour-changing print

 At the same time researchers in Aalto University have produced textiles out of lupine, which is an invasive species in Finland.

-By now we have cleaned lupine out of ditch and seen it as a problem, but here researchers have created fibers and been able to weave a cloth out of it, says research coordinator Helen Salminen from field of material science in Turku University.
+-Until now we have been removing lupines out of ditches and seeing it as a problem, but here researchers have created fibers and been able to weave a cloth out of it, says research coordinator Helen Salminen from the field of material science at the University of Turku.

-Within the framework for the project researchers in Sweden have in turn worked for retrieving alternatives for plastic fibers (elastane) which are often used in jeans fabric for making fabric more elastic.
+Within the framework of the project researchers in Sweden have in turn worked on developing alternatives to plastic fibers (elastane) which are often used in jeans fabric for making fabric more elastic.

-Cotton which includes a couple of percents plastic fibers is difficult to recycle.
-That makes it difficult to use fabric as a raw material for further processes.
+-Cotton which contains a few percent of plastic fibers is difficult to recycle.
+This makes it difficult to use the fabric as a raw material for further processes.
 For that reason, it is important to find new ways to weave fabric so that fabric can be recycled and can be elastic without plastic fibers, says Alicja Lawrynowicz.

 Related content: